cspeterson/splatmoji-emojidata/README.md

 This repo includes all of the annotated emoji per available language.

+The emoji are sorted according to Unicode sorting rules.

 The same data is made available in json, tsv, and yaml.

 The files are named according to the the source CLDR data files using standard language and locale identifiers, e.g. `en_GB` is "British English," `de_CH` is "Swiss Standard German," etc.